tbeckerson/soviet-website/README.md

 ## SOVIET &#9773;

+This is the Jekyll Branch, designed as a visual tester for git.

 ### Soviet is always under active development until further notice.
 Use at your own risk.

 Test website for Soviet Linux.

 _Soviet_ is designed to be easy to maintain by users that may not have html/css knowledge.
-It's a minimal site built with Jekyll.
+It's a minimal site that uses a small amount of php during production.

 TO-DO:
 + needs content - _ongoing_